hekimapro/fast-web-kit/README.md

 ## Contributing

-`Fast-Kit` is an open-source project, and we welcome contributions from anyone.
+`Fast-web-Kit` is an open-source project, and we welcome contributions from anyone.
 If you have an idea for a new helper function or would like to improve an existing one, please feel free to submit a pull request.

 In addition, there are more helper functions available in the package than the ones documented here.
 Please refer to the source code for a complete list of functions and their documentation.

-We appreciate your contributions to make `Fast-Kit` a more comprehensive and useful tool for developers.
+We appreciate your contributions to make `Fast-web-Kit` a more comprehensive and useful tool for developers.